 Tankar lighthouse watches over the coast of Kokkola

+Isn’t Tankar the epitome of a classic lighthouse?
 The picturesque island of Tankar is dotted with traditional Finnish summer cottages that are still used by locals.
 A daily boat service allows visitors to enjoy the homely atmosphere and salmon soup served in the family run café restaurant.
+Staying overnight at the old lighthouse keeper’s house, the old pilot station or in a cottage is rather inexpensive.

 Walking the nature trail, paying a visit to the cosy little 18th century wooden church and the seal hunting museum are all highly recommended.
 The lighthouse itself, built in 1889, is of the classic shape and style, and makes for terrific photos.